Veteran’s Aid and Attendance Benefits:

 and our office will contact you shortly:

-This is a pre-qualification form is meant to assist McIntyre Elder Law (the firm) in gathering initial information for a potential client to assist with a determination if the potential client is a viable candidate for Veterans Aid and Attendance Benefits.
+This is pre-qualification form is meant to assist McIntyre Elder Law (the firm) in gathering initial information for a potential client to assist with a determination if the potential client is a viable candidate for Veterans Aid and Attendance Benefits.
 Filling out and submitting the form above does not create an attorney-client relationship.

 An attorney-client relationship may only be formed if an attorney employed by the firm is retained to render legal services such as “Veterans Aid and Attendance Benefits Planning Services.”
 The firm does not charge a fee for creations and submission of the application for Veterans Aid and Attendance Benefits but may charge a monetary sum or fee for planning services intended to assist the applicant in meeting the asset and income qualification requirements as well as other ancillary legal services associated with assisting an applicant in becoming properly positioned for qualification under the rules for this pension set out by the United States Veterans Administration.